Hip Resurfacing Arthroplasty

-Welcome to Progress Physical Therapy in Omaha’s patient guide to Stroke Rehabilitation.
+Welcome to Progress Physical Therapy in Omaha's resource with respect to Hip Resurfacing Arthroplasty.

 This guide will help you understand:

 The hip joint is one of the true ball-and-socket joints of the body.
 The hip socket is called the acetabulum and forms a deep cup that surrounds the ball of the upper thighbone, known as the femoral head.
 Hip resurfacing may only affect the head of the femur or it may involve both the femoral head and the hip socket.

 Related Document: Progress Physical Therapy in Omaha's Guide to Hip Anatomy

 What does the surgeon hope to achieve?

 The main reason for replacing any arthritic joint with an artificial implant is to stop the bones from rubbing against each other.
 This rubbing causes pain.
 Replacing the painful and arthritic joint with a new surface, allows the joint to move smoothly without pain.
 The goal is to help people return to many of their activities with less pain and greater freedom of movement.